tayalva/OmadaHealth/OmadaProject/README.md

   - Viewer rating with visual representation
 - Lower section:
   - Movie overview and additional details

+## Extras

+- Added a few small units tests for APIManager and MovieSearch.ViewModel
+- Added documentation for each file
+- Used KingFisher for image loading and caching.
+I wrapped this in ImageFetcher to allow for easier changes away from KingFisher if needed, without affecting the rest of the code.

 ## Installation

 1. Clone the repository: